Slack and Jira Integration: Benefits, Uses and Quick Setup

 Frequently Asked Questions

-What are the benefits of Slack and Jira integration?
+What are the benefits of Slack Jira integration?

-Can I create Jira issues directly from Slack?
+Can I create or automate Jira tickets from Slack?

 Yes.
-With Conclude, you can create Jira tickets directly from Slack using a slash command /c new
+With Conclude’s Slack Jira integration, you can create Jira tickets directly from Slack using the /c new command.
+You can also set default priorities or trigger actions such as changing status or assigning reviewers.

-Which Slack channel works best for Jira issue alerts?
+Which Slack channels work best for Jira issue alerts?